Situated just 30 miles from London in the

 1946.
 These new towns came about mainly due to a need for new housing brought about by

-London's long waiting lists following the second world war and the damage
+London's long waiting lists following the Second World War and the damage

 inflicted on inner London's suburban houses.

-belief that Basildon was "nothing but fields" before the coming of the new town and its early
+misconception that Basildon was "nothing but fields" before the coming of the new town and its early

 pioneers in the 1950s.